kevin-ashton/nano-test-runner/readme.md

 * Runs in normal javascript!
 No annoying test runner wrapper env required.
 Debug the file like you would any other!
 * Handles async or normal functions automatically.
 You don't have to handle functions differently.
-* Run tests in 'parallel' or 'serial' modes.
 * Written in typescript so intellisense works great.
 * No dependencies.
 Extremely small.